alexdmoss/alexos.dev/content/posts/KubeCon-Other-Cool-Things.md

 ---
-title: "KubeCon 2019 - Other Cool Things"
+title: "KubeCon - Other Cool Things"
 date: 2019-05-23T23:00:00-01:00
 author: "@alexdmoss"
-description: "This entry goes through some of the other tool things I learnt at KubeCon that don't fit neatly into my other posts!"
+description: "Some of the other tool things I learnt at KubeCon that don't fit neatly into other posts!"
 banner: "/images/kube-donuts.jpg"
 tags: [ "KubeCon", "CNCF", "opinion", "reflections" ]
 categories: [ "Conference", "Kubernetes", "CNCF", "Kubecon" ]